 Being the second-largest wildlife refuge in the United States, one can find numerous species of deer, antelopes, prairie dogs, and pronghorn antelopes.
 Similarly, more than 235 species of birds are found in Petroleum County, with bird watching and photography being common pastimes.

-On the offside that this extensive wildlife refuge spurs a fear for more dangerous animals, you can rest easy.
+On the offside that this extensive wildlife refuge spurs fear of more dangerous animals, you can rest easy.
 Most native predators, such as bobcats, coyotes, and mountain lions, are less common and secretive.

 War Horse National Wildlife Refuge